Information on Bay of Plenty Regional Council's meeting process, including standing orders.

 Current agendas and minutes are found on the appropriate committee page on this website.

 Workshops are held for in-depth discussion on specific issues.
 The Council can't make decisions at a workshop, and any matters arising from a workshop must be taken to a later Council meeting for a decision to be made.
-Public cannot attend workshops.
+Public may attend publicly advertised workshops.

 Before the end of each month, the following month's meetings must be publicly notified.
-Any additional meetings not on this calendar can be called with at least five working days' notice of the time and place of the meeting.
+Additional meetings can be called with at least five working days’ notice of the time and place of the meeting.
+Council may also call emergency meetings.
+Requirements for extraordinary and emergency meetings can be found in Council’s Standing Orders.